researchart/rose6icse/submissions/available/junwenyang/INSTALL.md

   ```
   The output will be stored at the `../log/ouput_#{app_name}.log` file for each corresponding app.

-  The pre-complied data is stored in the [excel file](http://bit.ly/app-versions-vs-constraint-changes), in the `constraint-evolution` tab of the [it](http://bit.ly/app-versions-vs-constraint-changes), you can find the evolution data.

 * Table 9:  Data-constraint issues in real-world apps

   Raw issues in the [issue file](http://bit.ly/data-constraints-issues-in-Rails)